ben9871/Machine-Learning-phases-of-matter/README.md

 - now run the file pre-processing ipynb and change splitting segments for training and test sets if necessary
 - Run the machine learning FCN ipynb and obtain the required graphs.
 The model can be tailored as necessary, the rest shouldn't require tweaking
 - Run the Toy_model.ipynb and obtain the required graphs. no tweaking or modification should be necessary

+##### extra #########
+I have added sample datafiles(as .npz in the format lats=lattices, temperatures=temperatures) files to the folder so the user may download and play around with the fully connected neural network without having to run the ising model code for new configurations.
+So if one uses these files, you can start from the pre_processing step.
+Sample files are for lattices 10,20,30,40,50,60